Ruder Finn: 2020s

 In June 2020, Saudi Crown Prince Mohammed bin Salman's Neom city project signed a $1.7 million contract with Ruder Finn that seemed to be an effort to counter criticism and controversies surrounding the project and its founder, such as mass arrests, the assassination of Jamal Khashoggi, and conflict over forced evictions on Howeitat tribal land.
 The firm has since ceased working with Neom.

 In July 2020, Ruder Finn acquired the video content studio Osmosis Films, headquartered in Brooklyn, New York.

 In 2021, Huawei spent $3.5 million with Ruder Finn according to media reports and public records.
 In 2023, the two companies ended their partnership.

 In 2021, Ruder Finn was ranked 30th on the Global Top 250 PR Agency Ranking.

 In October 2023 Ruder Finn was named the PR Agency of the Year.
 This award was given at the Medical Marketing and Media Awards (MM+M), in New York.
 In the same month, Ruder Finn acquired Pandan Social, a Malaysian firm that was founded in 2018.
+The same year Ruder Finn established rf.studio53, rf.engage, and rf.Digital.

 In March 2024, Ruder Finn acquired the digital marketing agency Flightpath.

+In 2024, Ruder Finn formed an AI Advisory Council chaired by Zack Kass, formerly of OpenAI, to advise clients on AI adoptions and product innovation across practices.
+The same year, they introduced an agency generative engine optimization tool, called rf.aio.
+It was developed with influenceAI to help brands track and improve how they appear in large language model results.

 On January 28, 2025, the New York City Mayor's Office proclaimed "David Finn Day" in honor of Ruder Finn's founder and the business.
 To commemorate the occasion, Ruder Finn donated the David Finn Archive to the Museum of Public Relations.

 The 2025 PRWeek Agency Business Report recognized Ruder Finn for distinction in culture and new business.

+The Ruder Finn Group is made up of wholly owned subsidiaries including Touchdown, Peppercomm, RF Comunicad, Mantis, Flightpath, Atteline, Pandan Social, Missouri Creative, and Big Sky Communications.